rnshaikh/Algorithm/Stack/README.md

 # implementation
-    stack is implement throuh array and linkelist
+    stack is implement throuh array and linkedlist